kshrikant7/Prometheus_Assignment/README.md

 # Steps

 <h3><b>Step 1: Create Flask Application</b></h3>
 Create a Flask application with metrics instrumentation.
-Create app.py file and add the python code into that file
+Create app.py file and add the python code into that file.

 <h3><b>Step 2: Create Docker Compose File</b></h3>
 Create a docker-compose.yml file in the project directory.
 Pull the images of Prometheus and Grafana from DockerHub.